2019 Glaciers, Whales and Bears Photo Tour

-Ron is super excited to be offering this unique and intimate Alaska photo tour in Glacier Bay National Park.
+Ron is super excited to be offering this unique and intimate Alaska photo tour in Southeast Alaska.
 This tour will begin in our state’s capitol, Juneau and will end in the wonderful Southeast community of Sitka.
 Both offering daily jet service via Alaska Airlines and plenty to do if you want to extend your trip by a day or three, and we can help you with those plans.

-The following day you will join Ron aboard an 87’ classic yacht for a rare and intimate photo experience of this grand and spectacular national park; whose beauty is only rivaled by how hard it is to access.
-But Ron has planned the perfect photography trip for you, making it easy for you to visit and spend time photographing Glacier Bay.
-Ron likes to keep his groups small and this trip is no exception with space limited to 8-9 guests.
+The following day you will join Ron aboard an 87’ classic yacht for a rare and intimate photo experience of this beautiful part of Alaska.
+Ron likes to keep his groups small and this trip is no exception with space limited to 8-10 guests.
 So there is plenty of room for photography and relaxing.

-We think the timing in May is perfect, the stunning peaks of the Fairweather Range are snow capped but the lower elevations are a verdant green.
+We think the timing in May is perfect, the stunning peaks will still be loaded with snow, but the lower elevations are a verdant green.
 Snow fed waterfalls cascade down the sheer cliffs of the fjords.
 And wildflowers are not an uncommon sight.
-The sea otters have given birth and we were treated with sighting several rafts of Moms carrying their newborn pups from the pupping grounds to their summer feeding areas.
-Harbor seals, sea otters and sea lions were common sightings.
+The sea otters have given birth and we usually experience several rafts of Moms carrying their newborn pups.
+Harbor seals, harbor porpoise and sea lions are common sightings as well.
 If its birds you’re after you will be treated to a wide variety of sea birds.
-On our trip Surf, White Winged and Black Scooters, arctic terns, kittlitz’s murrelets, black-legged kittiwakes, and pigeon guillemots were just a few of the birds we typically see.
+On our trip Surf, White Winged and Black Scooters, arctic terns, kittlitz’s murrelets, black-legged kittiwakes, and pigeon guillemots are just a few of the birds we typically see.
 Not to mention bald eagles actively tending to their nests.

 There will be opportunities to get off the boat and do some shore based photography.
 A skiff can also bring us closer to wildlife.

-As we sail from Glacier Bay to Sitka via Icy Straight and Chatham Straight we will be on the watch for whales and bears.
+On our way to Sitka we pass through Chatham Straight we will be on the watch for whales and bears.
 All the while surrounded by spectacular scenery.
-On a recent photo trip through this area Ron captured some of his best whale material ever with repeated bubble net feeding and a triple breach!

 Built in 1931, this classic fantail yacht is a beauty.
 Do not let the age of this ship concern you, it has been beautifully maintained.
 From the Teak decks and Deckhouse to her fine Mahogany paneling she reflects an era long past when craftsmanship meant pride in artistry.
 This 87 foot yacht was designed for tours and features 360 degree window views and covered wrap around decks so no matter the weather you can comfortably photograph the wildlife and scenery.
 It comes with an experienced Captain, second captain, mate and chef along with Ron as your photography guide.
 There is a large dining area with room for all of us, and several nice living areas for relaxing.
 Suffice it to say, we will be comfortable.